-From the viewpoint of an IoT application, which handles time-sensitive jobs \cite{DaiZheZha:19} and desires faster transaction commitment, it is important to design \ac{HLF} in the way to minimize the ledger-commitment latency.
-As defined in Section \ref{subsec:SystemComponents}, the block size and block-generation timeout parameters are important to control how fast new blocks are produced from the ordering service, i.e., the block-generation rate.
-In addition, we can see in Table \ref{table:ModelingResults} that the transaction generation rate also affects the ledger-commitment latency.
-Focusing on the three parameters, therefore, we explore their impacts on the ledger-commitment latency.
-Moreover, we discuss how to optimally determine the transaction generation rate, block size, and block-generation timeout parameters to minimize the ledger-commitment latency.
+For \ac{HLF}-enabled \ac{IoT} handling time-sensitive jobs and requiring faster transaction commitment, it is important to design \ac{HLF} in the way to minimize the ledger-commitment latency.
+We can see in Table \ref{table:ModelingResults}, $\block$, $\timeout$, and $\txnrate$ affect the ledger-commitment latency.
+In this section, therefore, we explore their impacts on the ledger-commitment latency.
+Moreover, we discuss how to optimally determine the three parameters to minimize the ledger-commitment latency.